We offer innovative solutions and value added services for metal recycling, reusing and reducing.

 The Board has separate and independent access to the Senior Management and the Company Secretaries at all times.
 Requests for information from the Board are dealt with promptly by the Management.
 The Board is informed of all material events and transactions as and when they occur.
 The Management provides the Board with quarterly reports of the Company's performance.
 The Management also consults with Board members regularly whenever necessary and appropriate.
 The Board is issued with Board papers including financial, business and corporate matters of the Group timely and prior to Board meetings to enable the Directors to oversee the Company's operational and financial performance.
 Directors are also informed of any significant developments or events relating to the Company.

 The Directors either individually or as a group may seek independent professional advice in furtherance of their duties.
-The costs of such service will be borne by the Company.
+The costs of such services will be borne by the Company.

 Procedures for Developing Remuneration Policies